sonyarianto/ruu-cipta-kerja/README.md

 - `ruu_cipta_kerja_final.php` is for processing `ruu_cipta_kerja_final.pdf` and the output is `ruu_cipta_kerja_final.txt`
 - `ruu_cipta_kerja.php` is for processing `BALEG-RJ-20200605-100224-2372.pdf` and the output is `BALEG-RJ-20200605-100224-2372.txt`

-The `pdftotext` is available by installing these on Linux.
+The `pdftotext` command is available by installing these on Linux.

 #### CentOS
 ```